 Why is this project important?

 The Razorback Regional Greenway serves as the principle active transportation facility for Fayetteville and NWA regions, yet many Fayetteville residents are unable to safely access the Greenway by foot or bicycle due to gaps in sidewalk and trail networks.
-Currently, Mission Blvd. has no shoulders, is missing sidewalk sections, and is flanked with open ditches.
+Mission Blvd. has no shoulders, is missing sidewalk sections, and is flanked with open ditches.
 These safety risks have long been a major barrier to accessing the Greenway for would-be pedestrians and cyclists in East Fayetteville.
-This bikeway has been identified as high priority because it will effectively complete a 12-mile loop for Northeast Fayetteville that includes sections of the Old Wire Cycle Track, Niokaska Creek and Mud Creek Trails and the Razorback Greenway.
+This bikeway has been identified as high priority because it will effectively complete the 11-mile Parkside Loop for Northeast Fayetteville that includes sections of the Old Wire Cycle Track, Niokaska Creek and Mud Creek trails and the Razorback Greenway.

-With these upcoming improvements, people riding bikes and walking will have a safer, more comfortable connection between Razorback Regional Greenway and the planned Mission Blvd Trail.
+With these upcoming improvements, people riding bikes and walking will have a safer, more comfortable connection between Razorback Greenway and the planned Mission Blvd.
+Trail.

 What is the current status?